 Although largely falling out of fashion as a method of payment, checks are still widely accepted at sports betting sites around the globe, including the United States.
 Essentially, when paying for something through check, a bettor issues a document (whether paper-based or electronic) that is tied to their bank account to the person or organisation they would like to pay.
 When the check is cashed, funds will be moved from one account to another.

-On this page, we discuss what it is like to use checks at online sportsbooks.
+On this page, we discuss what it is like to use checks at the best online gambling sites in the US.
 This includes an explanation on how to use them to make a deposit, along with the advantages and disadvantages of using them.

 Sports Betting Sites that Accept Check

 The sites listed below offer check as one of their available banking options.
 They are the best check betting sites available to Americans: